bethmrobertson/bethmrobertson.github.io/NBA project part I.md

 <img src="images/NBA Bubble avg ppg.png?raw=true" height=400/>￼

 <br> ***Team Total Points*** <br>
 The Scramento Kings scored the most points overall as a team in 2022-23.
 They made the playoffs but were knocked out by Golden State in the first round.
-The Kings also had the most players with 1,000 points or more.
+The Kings also had five players with 1,000 points or more.
+Only two other teams had that same number.
 But, in the end, it matters in which games you score all those points!

 <img src="images/NBA team by season total points.png?raw=true" height=500/>￼
 <br>